JuliaRheology/RHEOS.jl/docs/src/index.md

 RHEOS, an abbreviation of Rheology Open Source, is a software package written in the Julia programming language that provides tools for analyzing rheological data.
 Features include:

+- Stress/Strain/Time data can be easily be fitted to a viscoelastic model

 - G'/G''/Frequency data can easily be fitted to a viscoelastic model

 - Many standard and fractional viscoelastic models have already been implemented within RHEOS new ones can easily be added by users

 - A fitted model can be used to predict the behaviour of the material under other loading conditions, enabling the fit/predict paradigm of model selection

 - Artificial loading conditions can be generated within RHEOS to better understand a model's response

 ## Installation

-1. Install Julia, version 1.0.1
+1. Install Julia, version 1.0.2
 2. From Julia REPL, enter pkg mode by pressing ```]```
 3. (Optional) Enable desired Project.toml environment
 4. Run the command ```add "https://github.com/JuliaRheology/RHEOS.jl"```